mascaldotfr/CoRT/api/bin/warstatus/stats/README.md

 ### Dump generator

-There is a way to generate a CSV dump with all historical events.
+There is a way to get a CSV dump with all historical events.
 You can find them there:

 | Type                   | URL                                                |